 Once you’ve completed your Markup to your satisfaction, click into “Shared With” in the bottom blue bar:

 There, you’ll see your Contacts listed.
-Simply click on one to share your Markup with them:
+Simply click on one to share your Markup with them.
+If you don’t see a contact here you may need to add them to your contacts list:

 If you’d like to send them an email with a link to your Markup, just check the box next to their name.